British Citizenship for Child Born Abroad

 - Before 1st January 1983 will automatically be a British citizen if their father was a citizen of the United Kingdom of colonies at the time of their birth, was married to their mother and was eligible to pass citizenship on.

-How do I register my child as a British citizen?
+How do I Register my Child as a British Citizen?

 If a child born overseas does not qualify for automatic citizenship but they do have a British parent then they may still be eligible to become a British national by registering for citizenship.